How to deliberately readjust

 Guilt sucks!
 I get those guilt pangs thinking about my mom too.
 Living in a retirement home, she gets lonely for her family.
-I know I am so lucky to see her almost every day except, of course, for when I travel.

 The thing is when you’re deep into these guilt emotions of what “you’re supposed to be feeling,” it takes away from the experience of the moment and clouds your vision.

 The hardest part is remembering that you can consciously change your thoughts and take back control of what matters.

 Guilt feelings are your inner thoughts bringing you back to what’s significant and vital to you.
 It’s a reminder that if you’re taking something away, it should be worth your while.